Note: The information provided here is for Marketo SSL for Landing Pages and Marketo SSL for Tracking Links only.

 - Install or confirm configure a new load balancer

 - Reconfigure the internal DNS

-Do secure landing pages affect the CNAME for branded tracking links?
+26. Do secure landing pages affect the CNAME for branded email tracking links?

 No, the CNAME entry for branded tracking links remains unchanged.

-What Marketo configuration is required to complete the Landing Page SSL Setup?
+27. What Marketo configuration is required to complete the Landing Page TLS/SSL Setup?

-Yes, the existing Marketo landing pages will be redirected to the secure pages.
-There are only few situations where you may have to manually update the URL, specifically when you include a Marketo landing page on a secure website using an iframe.
+There are only few situations where you will have to manually update the URL, specifically if you include a Marketo landing page on a secure website using an iframe.
 You will need to load the secure version of the landing page, otherwise the end user will get a security warning.

-Converting Marketo Landing Pages to SSL does not affect any pages on their main (non-Marketo) website.
+Converting Marketo Landing Pages to TLS/SSL does not affect any pages on your main (non-Marketo) corporate website.

-The SSL for branded tracking links offering is intended to address the use case and requirement in which a policy is in place that requires the configuration of the corporate website to only accept requests via HTTPS.
+The SSL for Tracking Links service is intended to address requirements/use cases where a policy is in place that requires the configuration of the corporate website to only accept requests via HTTPS.

-Does a certificate with the primary site in the subject name and the alternate sites in the subject alternative name work instead of a wildcard cert?
+31. Does a certificate with the primary site in the subject name and the alternate sites in the subject alternative name work for Marketo instead of a wildcard certificate?